reihned/demo-gallery/README.md

 npm start
 ```

+From there the front end should be available at http://localhost:3000/

-Please note that ideally the javascript files in `public/` should be served by something like nginx
+Please note that for production ideally the javascript files in `public/` should be served by nginx or similar

 ### Front End